broskicode/The-Forex-Facts/README.md

 Provide instructions for users to set up the web application on their local machine for development or testing.
 Include any prerequisites and installation steps.

 Contributing
-Explain how others can contribute to the web application.
-Include guidelines for submitting bug reports or feature requests, contributing code, and the code review process.

-License
-Include the license under which the web application is distributed.
+Others can contribute to the further development of this webiste by sending email to piptoprofit@gmail.com regarding bug fixes or improvement ideas.